steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Today
     publish
+        Investigate 'conda activate'
             Python C++ extensions
             Activating Production Python environment

             CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.
             To initialize your shell, run

                 $ conda init <SHELL_NAME>

             Currently supported shells are:
             - bash
             - fish
             - tcsh
             - xonsh
             - zsh
             - powershell

             See 'conda init --help' for more information and options.

             IMPORTANT: You may need to close and restart your shell after running 'conda init'.

             running build
             running build_ext
             Building configuration : Release

     nginx